 Immunosuppression regimens vary but typically include immunosuppressive Igs, a calcineurin inhibitor, a purine synthesis inhibitor, and corticosteroids, which can be slowly tapered over 12 mo.

 Despite adequate immunosuppression, acute rejection develops in 60 to 80% of patients, primarily affecting exocrine, not endocrine, components.
 Compared with kidney transplantation alone, SPK has a greater risk of rejection, and rejection episodes tend to occur later, to recur more often, and to be corticosteroid-resistant.
-Symptoms and signs are nonspecific (see see Manifestations of Transplant Rejection by Category).
+Symptoms and signs are nonspecific (see Table 2: Manifestations of Transplant Rejection by Category).

 After SPK and PAK, pancreas rejection is best detected by an increase in serum creatinine because pancreas rejection almost always accompanies kidney rejection.
 After pancreas-alone transplantation, a stable urinary amylase concentration in patients with urinary drainage excludes rejection; a decrease suggests some form of graft dysfunction but is not specific to rejection.
 Early detection is therefore difficult.
 Diagnosis is confirmed by ultrasound-guided percutaneous or cystoscopic transduodenal biopsy.
 Treatment is with antithymocyte globulin.

 Early complications affect 10 to 15% of patients and include wound infection and dehiscence, gross hematuria, intra-abdominal urinary leak, reflux pancreatitis, recurrent UTI, small-bowel obstruction, abdominal abscess, and graft thrombosis.
 Late complications relate to urinary loss of pancreatic NaHCO3−, causing volume depletion and non-anion gap metabolic acidosis.
 Hyperinsulinemia does not appear to adversely affect glucose or lipid metabolism.